Post Summary: A complete list from a fellow national park fanatic of the 25 best gifts for National Park lovers.

 Related Post: Read more John Muir quotes in or 40 Adventurous Family Travel Quotes post.

 Being able to have a charger that doesn’t need to be plugged into anything is GOLD.
 This is the ultimate national park gift for someone who is also a gear lover.
-Any national park lover knows that electricity is not something that’s easy to come by, so having a solar-powered charger can be all the difference when your phone is dying because you’ve been taking jaw-dropping photos all day of the mountains.
-The solar power bank from GoerTek has three USB ports and can charge an iPhone up to seven times.
-It also includes a 3 mode flashlight, perfect for when you’re stumbling around your campsite at night.
+Having a solar-powered charger can be all the difference when your phone is dying because you’ve been taking jaw-dropping photos all day of the mountains.
+This solar power bank has two USB ports and can charge an iPhone two times.
+It also includes a flashlight, perfect for when you’re doing an early evening hike.

-For any national park lovers that also spend a lot of time camping or hiking through the backcountry, a great leatherman will always be a prime gift idea.
-We suggest this leatherman designed specifically for camping and outdoor lovers.
+For anyone that spends a lot of time camping or hiking through the backcountry, a leatherman will always be a prime gift idea.
+The Signal Camping Leatherman is designed specifically for camping and outdoor lovers.
 Equipped with all the typical leatherman tools (hammer, pliers, wire cutters, knife, saw) it also comes with a firestarter, safety whistle, and a bottle opener.

 Lastly, if none of the above gifts strike a chord, consider the best national parks gift idea of them all – a donation in the gift recipient’s name.
-Anyone who is a national park lover would want to contribute to helping these incredible American landmarks survive and thrive.
-The National Park Foundation is the official charitable partner of the National Park Service.
+Anyone who loves the parks would want to contribute to helping these incredible American landmarks survive and thrive.
+The National Parks Foundation is the official charitable partner of the National Park Service.
 You can donate and read about their work here.

+Did you find the perfect gift?
 We hope you were inspired by our list of the best gifts for national park lovers.
-If you have any other fun ideas for great national park gifts, let us know in the comments below.

 Pin It For Later